JL907/Jinx/README.md

 ![image](https://user-images.githubusercontent.com/7343912/166158342-6a3a66b8-d6be-4f3d-8b21-d3bcd32e0ded.png)

 ## Credits
+* Violet King of WeeWISE/Emotes @ Violet Chaolan#4695 for creating the new VFX for jinx's explosions
 * All the homies at the Risk of Rain 2 Modding Discord except dotflare
 * Bubbet for helping me with everything i keep fuckin up LMAO
 * Neon Sky for helping figuring out homing issue on multiplayer